 Many firms are dependent on outside investments.
 Good investors are cautious with their money and may screen credit before investing.
 For instance, many real estate investment firms rely on investors to purchase properties in cash.
 Without these partners their livelihood would be at stake.
-Money can be pulled out if scores dip into low risk category’s.
+Investors may pull out money if scores dip into low risk category’s.

 Losses of partnerships and more to competitors:

 Poor credit history can deter partnerships and new accounts.
 They will likely seek opportunity elsewhere.
-Competitors who are positioned as a strong credit-worthy and responsible organization are likely to scoop up customers and partnerships, if your company reflects as a high risk.
+If your company reflects as a high risk, your strong credit-worthy competitors are likely to scoop up customers and partnerships.

 Loss or denial of payment terms through suppliers: